Kakrapar Atomic Power Station

 Kakrapar Atomic Power Station is a nuclear power station in India, which lies in the proximity of Mandvi, Surat and Tapi river in the state of Gujarat.
+After commissioning units 3 and 4, the power plant has become the second largest nuclear power plant in the country after the Kudankulam Nuclear Power Plant in terms of installed capacity.

 Phase I

 Phase I consist two 220 MW pressurised water reactor with heavy water as moderator (PHWR).
 KAPS-1 went critical on 3 September 1992 and began commercial electricity production a few months later on 6 May 1993.
 KAPS-2 went critical on 8 January 1995 and began commercial production on 1 September 1995.
 In January 2003, CANDU Owners Group (COG) declared KAPS as the best performing pressurised heavy water reactor.

 KAPS-2 was shut down after a coolant channel leak in July 2015 and a similar issue forced the shutdown of KAPS-1 in March 2016.
 After a replacement of coolant channels and feeder tubes, KAPS-2 attained criticality in September 2018.
 Maintenance on KAPS-1 was completed ahead of schedule and was brought to operation on 19 May 2019.

 The construction costs were originally estimated to be ₹382.52 crore; the plant was finally finished at a price of ₹1,335 crore.